toddledev/documentation/docs/09-pages/06-proxy/index.md

 ---
-title: Proxy
+title: Configure proxies
-description: Set up a proxy, that will map an incoming URL to another.
+description: Learn how to set up up a proxy in Nordcraft to map one URL to another.
 ---

 # Proxy configuration

-To configure a proxy, create or select it in the [project sidebar](/the-editor/project-sidebar) in the **Page** section.
+To configure a proxy in Nordcraft, either create or select it in the [project sidebar](/the-editor/project-sidebar) in the **Pages** section.
+A proxy can be created by clicking the [kbd]+[kbd] button in the **Pages** section header.
 The configuration is divided into two main sections:

 ## Source